samir-sayyed/employee-review-system/README.md

 npm start
 ```
 ## To test all the routes you can utilize rest-client.
-1. i assume your system has vs-code and rest-client preinstalled
+1. I assume your system has vs-code and rest-client preinstalled
 2. Use following credintials for first time admin log In
     Email- samir@gmail.com
     Password- samir